-Now that we have revised Acererak’s spell list, we should consider how best to leverage his spellcasting abilities for the fight.
-The emphasis in this section will be on how to guarantee destruction of his enemies (read: overkill).
+Now that we have revised Acererak’s spell list and considered his tactics, we should consider how best to leverage his abilities in combat.
+Fair warning: the emphasis in this section will be on how to guarantee destruction of his enemies (read: overkill).

 Acererak leads a very busy unlife and he’s plane shifted all this way because some upstarts have destroyed the atropal, one of his deadliest pet projects.
 What’s more, the various traps and deceits of his tomb have been foiled.
 He needs to re-establish his supremacy, and the best way to do that is with a show of power.

 And yet, he has no idea of the capabilities of these adventurers.
 Do they have magical protections?
 Are they especially tenacious against certain attacks?
 How weakened are they?
 These are questions that Acererak wants answered so he can devise a means to destroy the party.
 And so, being the scientist that he is (wizards are pretty much scientists of magic, right?), he’s going to run a diagnostic.